stuartpb/barfspace/content/8qy3g-peekc-rqazp-bx7x9-drqgj.md

 # The Fresh Book of Bell Air

-As Foretold, Told, and Retold by Wicked High Priestess Spectra DeRange and Later Only Distantly Related to Great Magnum Shemdick Stuart P. Bentley, Once or Twice Blessed

 ~~**[From the management.
 On breathing the Bell Air for 2020.](99d2x-72rbn-4j9rf-ajss3-pf5cm)**~~ DISREGARD THAT, THE COCKS HAVE BEEN SACKED

 There's a certain model to my being now, a clarity of continuity, that I feel like I'm ready to do a bit on the regular about it: